VectorInstitute/kaleidoscope/README.md

 * `generate` - Returns an LLM text generation based on prompt input
 * `module_names` - Returns all modules names in the LLM neural network
 * `get_activations` - Retrieves all activations for a set of modules
+* `edit_activations` - Manipulates activations for a set of modules

 ``kaleidoscope`` is composed of the following components: